weathersmm/InCheckUPDATE/content/_index.md

     - q: Are Nova, Rampart, and Angel HIPAA-compliant?
       a: Yes, all InCheck products are HIPAA-compliant, ensuring data security and privacy.

+    - q: What makes InCheck tools Enterprise Grade?
+      a: Our tools are built to be Enterprise Grade, focusing on security, reliability, and accuracy.
+We implement best security practices and utilize robust infrastructure to ensure your data and tool usage are secure and reliable, backed by service level agreements (SLAs) typically offering 99% uptime.
+We also invest heavily in validating our data and systems, leveraging our industry-leading expertise in Cybersecurity, Infrastructure, Software Development, and AI/ML to achieve a high level of accuracy, targeting 99% accuracy in our tools' actions and responses.

     - q: Are the recommendations and translations verified?
       a: Yes, all insights provided by Nova, Rampart, and Angel are verified by experienced EMS and healthcare providers and powered by Actual Intelligence to ensure accuracy and reliability.

     - q: Do these tools have mobile apps?
       a: Yes, all three tools—Nova, Rampart, and Angel—are accessible via mobile applications compatible with all major platforms, ensuring ease of use and portability.

     - q: How do these tools help reduce workplace errors?
       a: By acting as workplace mentors, Nova, Rampart, and Angel leverage Actual Intelligence to provide real-time guidance, actionable insights, and immediate access to critical information, reducing liability and improving workplace efficiency.

     - q: Can these tools integrate with existing systems?
       a: Absolutely!
 Nova, Rampart, and Angel integrate seamlessly with your current platforms.

     - q: How do I subscribe to Rampart?
       a: You can subscribe to Rampart through our website to access either the free tier, standard tier or premium tier.
         - Basic EMS - $7.99/month
         - Complete EMS - $9.99/month
         - Standard - $12.99/month